Niantic, Inc.: Acquisitions and investments

-In November 2017, it was announced that Niantic had acquired Evertoon, an app which allows users to make short, personalized films.
+In November 2017, Niantic raised $200 million in Series B funding from multiple investors, led by Spark Capital.
+At the same time, Spark's Megan Quinn joined Niantic's board of directors during this investment round.
+Niantic acquired Evertoon, an app that allows users to make short, personalized films.
 According to the company's announcement, the acquisition is meant to help build social systems.
-At the time of the acquisition, Evertoon was only 18 months old and had only 5 employees.
+At the time of the acquisition, Evertoon was 18 months old and had five employees.

 In February 2018, Niantic announced that it had acquired augmented reality company Escher Reality, a team focused on building persistent, cross-platform, multi-user experiences.
 Hanke stated that Niantic planned to allow third-party developers to build AR games similar to Pokémon Go.

 In June 2018, Niantic announced the acquisition of computer vision and machine learning company Matrix Mill.
 The Matrix Mill team has spent years focusing on perfecting augmented reality occlusion by building deep neural networks that can infer 3D information about the surrounding world.
 The acquisition significantly advances Niantic's efforts to deliver planet-scale AR and provide even more realistic AR experiences.

 In July 2018, Niantic announced the acquisition of LA-based gaming studio, Seismic Games.
 The gaming studio consists of industry veterans from EA/Pandemic and Activision, and best known for co-developing Marvel Strike Force.

 In November 2018, Niantic invested in DigiLens alongside Mitsubishi Chemical's Diamond Edge Ventures.
 The investment will help DigiLens develop holographic waveguide displays for augmented reality applications.